NVIDIA/ais-k8s/docs/README.md

 $ watch kubectl get pods -n <cluster-namespace>
 ```

+> **Notes**
-**Important Note**: In some Kubernetes deployments, the default cluster domain name might differ from `cluster.local` which can be overridden using the `cluster_domain` variable.
+> - In some Kubernetes deployments, the default cluster domain name might differ from `cluster.local` which can be overridden using the `cluster_domain` variable.
+> - For production environments, it's recommended to operate one proxy and one target per Kubernetes (K8s) node as shown in the above playbooks.
+But AIStore clusters are very flexible and [multiple storage targets](multiple_targets_per_node.md) can also be deployed on a single K8s node.

 With these steps, your AIStore cluster on Kubernetes should be up and running.